MicrosoftDocs/nav-content/dynamics-nav-app/finance-how-to-work-with-inventory-periods.md

 ---
-    title: How to Work with Inventory Periods | Microsoft Docs
+    title: How to Work with Inventory Periods
     description: You can control the timeframe in which people can post post changes to inventory by defining inventory periods.